bluelegend76/vtouch-vanki/README.md

 # vtouch-vanki
-Quick and dirty Anki-functionality for VimTouch
+Quick and dirty Anki-functionality for Android VimTouch